 Badger symbolism and meanings include tenacity, cleverness, security, friendship, and gratitude.
-Because badgers can be found in North America, the UK, Ireland, Europe, Asia, Africa, and the Middle East, they are subjects in the cultural mythology of many of these regions.
-In addition, a badger spirit animal appears in the belief systems of many of these cultures.
+Because badgers can be found in North America, the UK, Ireland, Europe, Asia, Africa, and the Middle East, they are subjects in the mythology and folklore of these regions.
+In this post, we’ll explore badger symbolism and meanings, including their spiritual meaning, as well as the badger spirit animal.

 Table of Contents